World No Tobacco Day: Why alternative farming should be incentivised

 The study notes that, “however, their (farmers) subordination to the control of the Nigeria Tobacco Company (NTC) precariously ties their well-being to the dynamics and vagaries of the market for flue-cured tobacco and the conditions of production stipulated by the NTC.”

-Another study was published almost a decade ago titled “The reality of tobacco farmers exploitation in a region in Nigeria” by Eniola Cadmus of the Nigeria Tobacco Control Research Group (NTCRG)
+Another study was published almost a decade ago entitled ‘The reality of tobacco farmers exploitation in a region in Nigeria’ by Eniola Cadmus of the Nigeria Tobacco Control Research Group (NTCRG)

 In that study, the commentators – Tumi Ajayi, Tomi Iken, Phillip Jakpor, Akinbode Oluwafemi, and Akindele Adebiyi revealed that “although the tobacco farmers often received support from the Industry to grow tobacco, they were also forced to sell their products with minimal margins of profit to the same tobacco companies since the leaves cannot be sold in open markets in Nigeria.
 Furthermore, there is a market monopoly as only one company buys the product, further reducing the farmers bargaining power.”